Time to say goodbye to the dreaded liquid diet?

 “Patient satisfaction and overall well-being is enhanced when patients are allowed to eat low-residue foods such as a cheese omelet, vanilla milkshake or flavored yogurt without fruit or nuts,” says Kathi Riley, a nurse in interventional radiology at Advocate Good Shepherd Hospital in Barrington, Ill.
 “These foods have no ill effect or impact on the colonoscopy procedure.”

-In contrast, high fiber foods like vegetables, fruits, nuts, seeds and grains are often undigested when they make their way to the colon, and they can interfere with the examination of the colon.
+In contrast, high-fiber foods like vegetables, fruits, nuts, seeds and grains are often undigested when they make their way to the colon, and they can interfere with the examination of the colon.

 “I added certain low-residue foods to my patient’s bowel preparations last year (including cheese, eggs and yogurt),” says Dr. Chad Spangler, a gastroenterologist at Advocate Good Shepherd Hospital.
 “Based upon preliminary data, I have had no decline in the quality of those preps.
-Patient feedback has also been positive in that there seems to be a better sense of maintaining one’s nutritional status while prepping as well as quelling their hunger pangs.
+Patient feedback has also been positive in that there seems to be a better sense of maintaining one’s nutritional status while prepping as well as quelling there hunger pangs.
 Based on this study, I will likely add a few more items to the prep day diet.”

 About the Author